Wojtek (bear)

-Life
+"Wojtek" is a diminutive of the given name "Wojciech", an old Slavic name still common in Poland.

+History

+Adoption

-In the spring of 1942 the newly formed Anders' Army left the Soviet Union for Iran, accompanied by thousands of Polish civilians who had been deported to the Soviet Union following the 1939 Soviet invasion of eastern Poland.
-At a railroad station in Hamadan, Iran, on 8 April 1942, Polish soldiers encountered a young Iranian boy who had found a bear cub whose mother had been shot by hunters.
-One of the civilian refugees in their midst, eighteen-year-old Irena (Inka) Bokiewicz, the great-niece of General Bolesław Wieniawa-Długoszowski, was very taken with the cub.
+In the spring of 1942, the newly formed Anders' Army left the Soviet Union for Iran, accompanied by thousands of Polish civilians who had been deported to the Soviet Union following the 1939 Soviet invasion of eastern Poland.
+On the journey from Pahlavi to Tehran, Iran, on 8 April 1942, Polish soldiers encountered a young Iranian boy who had found a bear cub whose mother had been shot by hunters.
+One of the civilian refugees in their midst, 18-year-old Irena (Inka) Bokiewicz, the great-niece of General Bolesław Wieniawa-Długoszowski, was very taken with the cub.
 She prompted Lieutenant Anatol Tarnowiecki to buy the young bear, which spent the next three months in a Polish refugee camp established near Tehran, principally under Irena's care.
 In August, the bear was donated to the 2nd Transport Company, which later became the 22nd Artillery Supply Company, and he was named Wojtek by the soldiers.

-The name Wojtek is the nickname, diminutive form, or hypocorism of "Wojciech" (Happy Warrior), an old Slavic name still common in Poland.
+Nutrition and growing

 Wojtek initially had problems swallowing and was fed condensed milk from an old vodka bottle.
 He was subsequently given fruit, marmalade, honey, and syrup, and was often rewarded with beer, which became his favourite drink.
 He later also enjoyed smoking (or eating) cigarettes, as well as drinking coffee in the mornings.
 He also slept with the other soldiers if they were ever cold at night.
 He enjoyed wrestling with the soldiers and was taught to salute when greeted.
 He became an attraction for soldiers and civilians alike, and soon became an unofficial mascot to all the units stationed nearby.
 With the 22nd Company, he moved to Iraq, and then through Syria, Palestine, and Egypt.

-Wojtek copied the other soldiers, drinking beer, smoking and even marching alongside them on his hind legs because he saw them do so.
+Wojtek copied the other soldiers, drinking beer, smoking, and even marching alongside them on his hind legs because he saw them do so.
 Wojtek had his own caregiver, assigned to look after him.
-The cub grew up while on campaign, and by the time of the Battle of Monte Cassino he weighed 90 kg.
+The cub grew up while on campaign, and by the time of the Battle of Monte Cassino, he weighed 90 kg.